ahinchman1/Data-Science-Crash-Course/README.md

 ## Stats and Machine Learning

 ### MIT 6.0002 Introduction to Computational Thinking and Data Science
 Shoutout to MIT for posting their full course online on YouTube - hooray for accessibility for computer science education!
 Each lecture is roughly 50 minutes and there's a total of 15.
+So far, I really like the contents of this course.
+I've personally hated everything stats/modeling-related and not only does MIT have a habit of explaining things simply, but they take a computer science approach that revolves data structures around real-world problems.
+My kind of psuedo-science!

 https://www.youtube.com/playlist?list=PLUl4u3cNGP619EG1wp0kT-7rDE_Az5TNd